-Depictions of Safe Sleep Surface

-Product Safety Standards

-Module 4: Anticipating Reluctance and Refusal - Module and supplementary materials

-Choking: Why Choking is Less Likely When Baby is on the Back

-Slings and Other "Baby Wearing" Products

-Tummy Time

-FAQ

-Question 1: What happens if families still do not accept or want to adopt the recommendations after I have shared additional information?

-Module 5: Respectful Dialogue and Structure of a Conversation- Module and supplementary materials:

-Addressing Culture in Health Promotion

-Bias, Its Impact, and How to Address it in Your Work

-Checklist for Biases in Conversation

-Families as Experts and the Concept of Family-Centered Care

-FAQ
+FAQs Question 1: Explaining each recommendation seems very time consuming.
+I don't have time to communicate all these important recommendations.
+Question 2: I am not comfortable sharing information about reducing risks when bed sharing.
+Aren't we giving families permission to bed share?
+Question 3: Because of their culture and traditions, some families don't agree with all of the recommendations.
+Should I really share all of them with families?
+Module 4: Anticipating Reluctance and Refusal-Module and supplementary materials Breastfeeding Benefits to Employers Breastfeeding: General Information in English and Spanish Breastfeeding at Work: Legal Rights Choking: Why Choking is Less Likely When Baby is on the Back Discussion Points about "Safe Sleep and Breastfeeding Not Being Beneficial" Safety Standards for Infant Products, Including Infant Carriers Second and Third Hand Smoke: Effects on Infants and Children Slings and Other "Baby Wearing" Products Tummy Time FAQ Question 1: What happens if families still do not accept or want to adopt the recommendations after I have shared additional information?
+Question 2: I am not sure I can know all of this information.
+It seems like too much to keep in mind when I talk with families.
+Module 5: Respectful Dialogue and Structure of a Conversation- Module and supplementary materials Addressing Culture in Health Promotion Bias, Its Impact, and How to Address it in Your Work Conversation Grid

-Question 1.
-I understand that bias is a problem, but aren't some stereotypes common because they are true?

-Module 6: Creating Plans to Support Family Decisions

-Module 7: Putting It All Together to Make a Difference-Module and supplementary materials
+Families as Experts and the Concept of Family-Centered Care FAQ Question 1: I understand that bias is a problem, but aren't some stereotypes common because they are true?
+Question 2: Wow, there are a lot of parts to this conversation.
+Who has that much time?
+Checklist for Biases in Conversations Module 6: Creating Plans to Support Family Decisions Module 7: Putting It All Together to Make A Difference - Only the following supplementary materials: Ms. Gordon's Plan

-Interview Script

-Ms. Gordon's Plan